mattermost/mattermost-developer-documentation/site/content/extend/plugins/developer-workflow.md

 - `make test` - Runs the plugin's server tests and webapp tests
 - `make check-style` - Runs linting checks on the plugin's server and webapp folders
 - `make enable` - Enables the plugin on the Mattermost server
-- `make disable` - Disables the plugin on the Mattermost server
+- `make disable` - Disables the plugin on the Mattermost server.
-- `make reset` - Disables and re-enables the plugin on the Mattermost server
+- `make reset` - Disables and re-enables the plugin on the Mattermost server.
-- `make attach-headless` - Starts a `delve` process and attaches it to your running plugin
+- `make attach-headless` - Starts a `delve` process and attaches it to your running plugin.

 You can run the development build of the plugin by setting the environment variable `MM_DEBUG=1`, or prefixing the variable at the beginning of the `make` command.
 For example, `MM_DEBUG=1 make deploy` will deploy the development build of the plugin to your server, allowing you to have a more fluid debugging experience.
 To use the production build of the plugin instead, unset the `MM_DEBUG` environment variable before running the `make` commands.